 Our mission is to prepare and inspire educational leaders to maximize student learning and access, link theory to best practice, support collaborative partnerships, and promote culturally responsive leadership in a diverse environment.

-Initial academic advisement is carried out by the graduate advisor and is available daily throughout the year by appointment through the department office.
+Initial academic advisement is carried out by the graduate advisor.
+Advisement is available daily and appointments can be made throughout the year by contacting the department office.
 Credential advisement is available in the Credential Office, Education Building (ED) 103.

 The doctoral program in Educational Leadership (Ed.D.) is designed for individuals who already hold a master’s degree from an accredited institution and have demonstrated strong leadership skills.
 It is a selective program, designed to be completed with a cohort of approximately 20 individuals.
 The courses are offered in a fixed sequence and are designed to accommodate the working professional.

 Graduates have been very successful in securing choice leadership roles in schools.
-Our graduates display values, beliefs and attitudes that inspire others to achieve educational goals.
-They understand the importance of exercising a positive leadership role in their schools and communities.
+They display values, beliefs and attitudes that inspire others to achieve educational goals and understand the importance of exercising a positive leadership role in their schools and communities.
 They are familiar with leadership styles and understand the concept of situational leadership.
-Our graduates have been taught to manage conflict, build consensus and communicate effectively orally and in writing.
+Graduates have learned how to manage conflict, build consensus and communicate effectively orally and in writing.
 They have been taught the value of shared leadership and the benefits of developing leadership skills in others.
-Our graduates are in high demand because our program is respected as one of the highest-quality venues for the preparation of school administrators.

-The Tier I and Tier II Administrative credentials are accredited by the California Commission on Teacher Credentialing.
+The Tier I Preliminary Administrative Credential program is accredited by the California Commission on Teacher Credentialing.

 Education (ED) 1220